 - I believe in co-creating a working relationship acknowledging that you are the expert in yourself and your life

-- We will work together according to your explicit requirements and we will contract around what your needs from therapy are, how you will achieve them and how you will know when your needs have been met.
+- We will work together according to your explicit requirements.
+We will contract around what your needs from therapy are, how you will achieve them and how you will know when your needs have been met.

-- Furthermore, I believe that you and your experiences of life are unique, you are worthy of respect and you have the ability to reach your full potential for positive change
+- Furthermore, I believe that you and your experiences of life are unique.
+You are worthy of respect.
+You have the ability to reach your full potential for positive change.

 How I work

 Our work can be short or long term.
 Sessions take place weekly at an agreed time and last 50 minutes.
-My mode of work is to listen, support, empathise and gently challenge to help you find greater clarity around your issue and find a way through.
+My mode of work is to listen, support, empathise and gently challenge.
+We’ll work together to help you find greater clarity around your issue and find a way through.

 Clinical research shows that being in nature is good for our mental health.
-Therefore, I offer my clients the opportunity to participate in ‘walk-and-talk’ therapy on the beach, just 100 metres from my office.
+Therefore, I offer my clients the opportunity to participate in ‘walk-and-talk’ therapy on the beach.
+Luckily, the beach is just 100 metres from my office.
 There are a number of reasons why this type of counselling works so well.
-For example, bi-lateral movement, light cardio exercise and the sense of freedom that being outdoors offers are good for our minds, bodies and hearts.
-I believe that human beings have not fully evolved to the enclosed lives we now lead, sitting indoors with our tech devices.
+Bi-lateral movement, light cardio exercise and the sense of freedom that being outdoors offers are good for our minds, bodies and hearts.
+I believe that human beings have not fully evolved to the enclosed lives we lead, sitting indoors with our tech devices.
 As a result being outdoors taps into a basic human need to make contact with our natural environment.

-In addition, I use Polyvagal Theory which allows us to utilise our autonomic nervous systems to overcome physical stress and distress.
+In addition, I use Polyvagal Theory.
+This utilizes our autonomic nervous systems to overcome physical stress and distress.
 You will learn to be proactive in the regulation of your body’s experience.
 As a result, you will overcome physiological symptoms, such as panic attacks, flashbacks, chronic pain, palpitations & sleeplessness.
 We may work with your dreams, with objects or using visualisation.
 At all times I will respect your right to decline the use of these types of intervention.
 Above all, this is your therapy.
 In practicality, you will be an active participant in creating your path to a thriving life.